amica: for simple, smart separation

 amica’s interactive calendar helps separated parents to reach agreement, and record their agreement, about the best parenting arrangements for their children.

-If couples need to divide their assets, amica’s artificial intelligence can also help. amica provides a suggested split of assets after the AI takes into account:
+If couples need to divide their assets or split their superannuation, amica’s artificial intelligence can also help. amica provides a suggested split of assets after the AI takes into account:

 amica can be used by a broad range of people but is best suited to couples who have a reasonably amicable relationship and a willingness to communicate online.